Is Copper a Good Investment?

 Investor Blog

-The first step is to understand the differences between junior mining companies and senior mining companies.
 There are two very different business models, so the way to evaluate their potential success is completely different.

 The term “junior sector” is used to describe exploration stocks that have yet to prove up an economic discovery of their resources.
 Their assets are often in the early stage of exploration, with relatively few drill holes completed, and huge amounts of budget left, to prove up the value of their properties.